felixhao28/react-boilerplate-vs/CONTRIBUTING.md

-# Contributing to react-boilerplate
+# Contributing to react-boilerplate-vs

-Love react-boilerplate and want to help?
+Love react-boilerplate-vs and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.